-How to use VI MIDI
+How to use the Vienna Instrument?

 From a MIDI-file to a VSL-Track